ewewis/Portfolio/README.md

 ## 🗓️ WEBINARS & MEETUPS & EVENTS:
+* 20.11.2025 | Future Collars | Women in IT Day 7th edition
 * 18.09.2025 | SOLID.JOBS | Mid is the new junior.
 How are the requirements for testers changing?
 * 15.09.2025 | SOLID.JOBS | Tester vs. Accessibility: How to Find What Automation Won’t Show You
 * 20.03.2025 | WOMEN TECHSTYLE | Women TechStyle Summit 2025